imthenachoman/How-To-Secure-A-Linux-Server/README.md

 1. boot your server from your install medium
 1. follow the prompts to install

 Where applicable, use the expert install option so you have tighter control of what is running on your server. **Only install what you absolutely need.** I, personally, do not install anything other than SSH.
-Also, thick the Disk Encryption option.
+Also, tick the Disk Encryption option.

 ([Table of Contents](#table-of-contents))